cwbaker/forge/docs/more-details/rules.md

 - `Rule.prepare()` is called in a preorder traversal as part of the build command.
 This function propagates transitive dependencies between targets before they're built.

-- `Rule.prepare()` is called in a preorder traversal as part of the build command.
-This function propagates transitive dependencies and other transitive information between targets before they're built.

 - `Rule.build()` is called when an outdated target is visited as part of a build pass.
 The function should build the file(s) represented by the target.

 - `Rule.clean()` is called when a target is visited as part of a clean pass.
 The function should remove files that were generated during a build.
 The default clean action for targets marked as cleanable is to delete the file(s) represented by the target, a custom function is only needed if cleaning a target needs to do more than remove file(s).